preaction/www.indiepalate.com/recipe/chicken-parmesan/index.markdown

-Chicken Parmesan is one of my all-time favorite chicken dishes, since it combines breaded chicken with spaghetti and tomato sauce, two great taste that taste great together, with a whole bunch of cheese.
+Chicken Parmesan is one of my all-time favorite chicken dishes, since it combines breaded chicken with spaghetti and tomato sauce, two great tastes that taste great together, with a whole bunch of cheese.

 You can use [my tomato sauce recipe](/recipe/tomato-sauce).
 Just start the sauce before the chicken, and by the time the chicken is done and